andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 ```

-For frequency, weighted frequency, and percent columns, I only had to handle
+For processing frequency, weighted frequency, and percent columns,
-internal headers.
+I only had to handle internal headers,
+as the multiline issue was already
+resolved between the answer category and code columns.

 As a side note, I found it helpful to code defensively during this process,
- and raise `AssertionErrors` when my assumptions were violated.
+and incorportate `assert` checks to make sure my assumptions about the state of
+the columns and data were correct.

 ### Miscellaneous Issues
 There are several other issues of note: